Relative double commutants in coronas of separable C*-algebras: Extensions of C* -algebras and absorption properties

 Let $A$ and $B$ be \C*s, with $A$ unital, $B$ separable and simple.
 An extension

-will be said to be unital if $C$ is unital.
-Recall that an extension of $B$ by $A$ is determined up to strong isomorphism by its Busby map---the naturally associated map from $A$ to the quotient multiplier algebra, or corona algebra, of $B$, $\Mbb$.
-If $B$ is stable, so that the Cuntz algebra $O_2$ may be embedded unitally in $\Mbb$, then there is a natural notion of addition of extensions.
-Recall that an extension of $B$ by $A$ is said to be \textit{trivial\/} if the Busby map $A \to \Mbb$ lifts to a \C* homomorphism $A \to\Mb$.
-It is said to be \textit{trivial in the nuclear sense\/} if this homomorphism has a weak nuclearity property.
-Kasparov, \cite{KasparovSV}, introduced a property that he called absorbing.
-Following \cite{EK}, we say that a unital extension is \textit{absorbing in the nuclear sense\/} if it is unitarily equivalent to its sum $a\mapsto v_1 \tau_1(a)v_1^* + v_2 \tau_2(a) v_2^*$ with any extension that is trivial in the nuclear sense.
-In this sum, the $\tau_i$ denote Busby maps of extensions, and the $v_i$ denote the generators of the aforementioned copy of $O_2.$ Different choices of copy of $O_2$ turn out to be equivalent, under the equivalence relation given by unitary equivalence of extensions.
-The main result of \cite{EK} is a \C*ic characterization of the property of being absorbing in the nuclear sense: this algebraic property is called the \textit{purely large\/} property.
-Kasparov considered the extension of $B\otimes\mathcal K$ by a separable unital \C* $A$ with splitting given by
+will be said to be \textit{unital} if $C$ is unital.
+Recall that an extension of $B$ by $A$ is determined up to strong isomorphism by its Busby map --- the naturally associated map from $A$ to the quotient multiplier algebra, or corona algebra, of $B$, $\Mbb$.
+If $B$ is stable, so that the Cuntz algebra $\O{2}$ may be embedded unitally in $\Mbb$, then there is a natural notion of addition of extensions.
+Recall that an extension $0 \to B \to C \to A \to 0$ of $B$ by $A$ is said to be \textit{trivial\/} if there exists a splitting homomorphism $\pi\!\!:\> A\to C.$ Let us further say that an extension of \Cstar-algebras $0 \to B \to C \to A \to 0$ is \emph{trivial in the nuclear sense} if the splitting homomorphism may be chosen to be weakly nuclear as defined by Kirchberg in \cite{KirchbergUnpublished}: the splitting homomorphism $\pi\!\!:\> A\to C$ will be said to be \emph{weakly nuclear} if, for every $b\in B\subseteq C$, the map